Creating a Successful Salon Business Plan: A Step-by-Step Guide

 What is a threat to a salon?
 Economic recessions, loss of customers to the competition, and negative reviews all threaten the success of a salon.
 Other threats include supply chain disruptions, legal problems, and environmental and health risks.

-Craft a Financial Plan
+7. Craft a Sound Financial Plan

 Here is where you provide details about the financial history, budget, and projections for your salon.
 Any potential investors or lenders will be especially interested in this section of your salon business plan.

-In this section, you should include your financial plan for your salon for the next 3-5 years, as well as your financial history going back 3-5 years.
+When writing this section, you should include your financial plan for your salon for the next 3-5 years, as well as your financial history going back 3-5 years.
 If the salon has income, include financial statements.
 You should also include potential funding sources and your plan for keeping your salon running.

 Budgeting